-Before I get into “Godzilla” remake, I want to talk about the notion of “camp” in motion pictures.
 For those not hip on the term, in the film industry, “camp” is an adjective meaning something “deliberately exaggerated and theatrical in style, typically for a humorous effect.”
 The key word there is “deliberately.”
 Camp humor has its revered place as a comedy style.
-Notorious filmmaker John Waters is the resident master.
 On the flip side, one of the worst things that can happen, in the film sense of the word, is when something that is meant to be serious turns out being received as unintentionally campy.
-Classic examples of that are “Mommie Dearest,” both of Joel Schumachers “Batman” films from the 1990’s, and “Showgirls.”
 Instead of being taken as compelling, they were laughed it and skewered.

 Thanks to the several factors, “campy” was my impression of “Godzilla” before the current blockbuster remake from Warner Bros.
 Pictures.
 Simply put, the classic movie monster from Japan has not aged well since his bold debut in 1954.
 The character may be a pop culture icon, but it’s an incredibly cheesy one.
 Most of us look back at that low-tech debut and the 27 knockoff sequel and spin-off films before today’s new one and laugh at the horrible production value of either a really bad puppet or a guy in a cumbersome rubber costume smashing balsa wood miniature sets with sparks and little fires.
 As imaginative and cool as Godzilla was and still is as throwback entertainment, “serious” and “menacing” were not appropriate descriptions.

 The nail in the coffin for my predisposed opinion (and also those of many other film fans) of Godzilla was the absolutely wretched 1998 American “reimagining” from filmmakers Roland Emmerich and Dean Devlin, hot off of their worldwide summer smash “Independence Day.”
 With outstanding marketing teases from Sony thumbing their nose at the “Jurassic Park” franchise and the promise of modern special effects to breathe new live into the “King of the Monsters,” that would-be summer blockbuster was one of the largest creative flops the industry has ever seen and a shining example of unintentional camp.
-There aren’t enough darts to throw at that Matthew Broderick vehicle, but the folks over at Cinema Sins give you 7 ½ minutes of “Everything Wrong with Godzilla” and it’s glorious.
-They rant it better and more efficiently than I ever could.
+There aren’t enough darts to throw at that Matthew Broderick vehicle.

 Japanese star Ken Watanabe of “The Last Samurai” and “Inception” plays the scientist Serizawa and begins our extensive story with the discovery of a mysterious colossal skeleton and large chrysalis pod unearthed at a Filipino mine in 1999.
 They don’t know what came out of it, but whatever it was left and headed towards the ocean north.
-That steers us up to Japan where Joe Brody (Cranston) and his wife Sandra (Oscar winner Juliette Binoche) work at nuclear power plant experiencing unexplainable seismic activity.
+That steers us up to Japan where Joe Brody (TV star Bryan Cranston) and his wife Sandra (Oscar winner Juliette Binoche) work at nuclear power plant experiencing unexplained seismic activity.
 Something is shaking the ground under the plant and it’s not an earthquake.
 When the plant is destroyed, it is treated as a natural disaster and isolated nuclear fallout.

 We fast forward fifteen years later to find Joe maddeningly seeking to uncover the truth of the accident’s cause, convinced it wasn’t a natural disaster.
-His estranged son Ford (Johnson) is an explosive ordinance disposal technician for the U.S. Navy living stateside in San Francisco with his nurse wife Elle (Olsen) and young son Sam (Carson Bolde).
+His estranged son Ford (the wooden Aaron Taylor-Johnson) is an explosive ordinance disposal technician for the U.S. Navy living stateside in San Francisco with his nurse wife Elle (Elisabeth Olsen) and young son Sam (Carson Bolde).
 When Joe is caught trespassing in the quarantine zone, that brings Ford to Japan to bail him out.
 In the process, Joe convinces his son to join in his investigation which intersects the turf of Serizawa and company.
 As it turns out, the plant disaster has no radioactive activity and the quarantine zone is a massive cover-up hiding another mysterious chrysalis pod being monitored by scientists.